 The standard academic entry requirement for this Master's course is a minimum Upper Second Class UK Honours degree or international equivalent in a relevant science or engineering discipline.
+Please note that we consider grades achieved in key relevant modules in your undergraduate degree as well as the overall degree result.

 Months of entry